Michal-Pocztowski/Car-price-predictor/README.md

 ![](./screenshots/jupyter1.png)

 ## Project usage
+To project path add folder with data named 'data', which contain CSV file named 'car_data.csv'.

+Or rename parameters in first jupyter cell.

 #### Test best model
 To train and test my best model, click button shows bellow.
 At the end of notebook, You will see results of model evaluation .